Taraji P. Henson On Being a Single Mom, Loving the Word ‘No’ and Getting Paid

 Taraji P. Henson is on top of the world right now.
-In the past two years, the 47-year-old has starred as the mathematician Katherine Goble Johnson in the Academy Award-winning film Hidden Figures, as the inimitable Cookie Lyons in Empire, (which just entered its fourth season,) written an autobiography titled Around the Way Girl, and she is currently set to star in four films coming out in 2018.
+In the past two years, the 47-year-old has starred as the mathematician Katherine Goble Johnson in the Academy Award-winning film Hidden Figures, as the inimitable Cookie Lyons in Empire (which just entered its fourth season,) written an autobiography titled Around the Way Girl, and she is currently set to star in four films coming out in 2018.
 But the road to the top hasn’t been without significant obstacles.
 In an interview with Access Hollywood’s Natalie Morales at Marie Claire’s Power Trip in San Francisco on Monday, Henson discussed her career, and the challenges she’s faced as a single mother and a woman of color in Hollywood.

 On being a single mom: